Adventure-based therapy is backed by over 50 years of research as a treatment modality that provides lasting behavioral changes and sobriety.

 Our staff of clinical professionals also works with clients, their families, and referral sources on aftercare and discharge planning to minimize the risk of relapse and reinforce the client’s long-term recovery.
-This planning may include the development of a sober support system, an introduction to 12-step fellowships, and assistance locating continuing care programs or support groups.
+This planning may include the development of a sober support system, an introduction to 12-Step fellowships, and assistance in locating continuing care programs or support groups.

 Recommended Length of Stay

 In the past, 28-30 days was the standard length of treatment for addiction at most drug rehab centers.
-But in recent years, research by the National Institute on Drug Abuse and other organizations has shown that clients in addiction treatment programs lasting 90 days or longer have significantly reduced relapse rates.
+But in recent years, research by the National Institute on Drug Abuse and other organizations has shown that clients in addiction treatment programs lasting 90 days or longer have significantly lower relapse rates.

-During the first 30 days of treatment, clients are focused on detox, withdrawal, and establishing therapeutic relationships, according to Bennett Fletcher, a senior research psychologist at NIDA.
+During the first 30 days of treatment, clients focus on detox, withdrawal, and establishing therapeutic relationships, according to Bennett Fletcher, a senior research psychologist at NIDA.
 In many cases, the issues underlying the substance abuse problem are just beginning to surface after the initial 30-day treatment period.
 The real learning and progress occur within the next few weeks and months, with ongoing supervision and insight from addiction specialists.

-Adventure Therapy At Four Circles
+Adventure-Based Therapy At Four Circles

-The Adventure Therapy Curriculum at Four Circles
+The Adventure-Based Treatment Curriculum at Four Circles

-As with all components of the substance abuse treatment program at Four Circles, our staff takes the highest safety precautions during adventure trips.
+As with all components of the substance abuse treatment program at Four Circles, our staff takes the highest safety precautions during outdoor adventure trips.
 In line with our philosophy of “challenge by choice,” clients are never forced to participate in any of the activities, but are encouraged to observe and learn along with the group.

 Much more than a fun recreational outlet, the adventure trips also serve an important therapeutic purpose.
 Every new activity challenges clients to push their limits, and also brings out emotions and behavior patterns quickly so therapists can assist in processing those emotions and channeling them in more constructive ways.
 This type of “peak experience” has proven to aid greatly in recovery from drug or alcohol abuse.

-Just as it may at first seem impossible to scale the mountainside, young people begin to realize that a life without drugs or alcohol is not only possible, but deeply fulfilling.
+Just as it may, at first, seem impossible to scale the mountainside, young people begin to realize that a life without drugs or alcohol is not only possible, but deeply fulfilling.
 When you push your limits and step outside your comfort zone, a whole world of possibilities opens up.